Lumumba (film): Plot

-The film begins with a montage of Lumumba and his compatriots Joseph Okito and Maurice Mpolo being driven to their executions, cutting to their bodies being exhumed, dismembered, and burned on the orders of Mobutu Sese Seko.
+The film begins with a montage of Lumumba and his compatriots Joseph Okito and Maurice Mpolo being driven to their executions, cutting to their bodies being exhumed, dismembered, and burned on the orders of Joseph Mobutu.
 The film then jumps back to the late 1950s as Lumumba has a debate with Moïse Tshombe and Godefroid Munongo, rival politicians from the pro-Western CONAKAT party.
 Lumumba expresses his Pan-Africanist ideals, which infuriate Tshombe and Munongo.

 Following the debate, the film cuts back to Lumumba receiving his job as a beer salesman.
 While using his beer sales to promote his political ideas in Leopoldville, Lumumba meets Joseph Mobutu for the first time.
-After hearing that Baudouin of Belgium has become more favorable to independence, the street meeting is broken up by Force Publique soldiers, who arrest and imprison Lumumba where he is beaten by the Belgian guards before being freed and sent to Brussels to negotiate Congolese independence.
+After hearing that King Baudouin of Belgium has become more favorable to independence, the street meeting is broken up by Force Publique soldiers, who arrest and imprison Lumumba where he is beaten by the Belgian guards before being freed and sent to Brussels to negotiate Congolese independence.

 While in Brussels, Lumumba first meets Joseph Kasa-Vubu, a fellow independence-minded politician from the rival ABAKO party, who wishes to better compromise with the Belgians.
 Upset that the Belgians do not recognize the legitimacy of the Mouvement National Congolais despite their success in the elections, Lumumba backs Kasavubu for president, who in turn appoints Lumumba as prime minister.
 On the night of the coalition's formation, Lumumba is threatened by Tshombe and Munongo, who were not given any leadership positions in the new government.
-At the formal recognition of independence from the king of Belgium, Lumumba's speech strikes a more combative tone than Kasavubu's, highlighting the oppression that the Congolese suffered under Belgian rule.
+At the formal recognition of independence from King Baudouin, Lumumba's speech strikes a more combative tone than Kasavubu's, highlighting the oppression that the Congolese suffered under Belgian rule.

-Back in the Congo, the Congo Crisis has begun.
-The cabinet then debates the removal of Émile Janssens, who does not support African officers.
+Shortly afterwards, the Congo Crisis begins.
+The cabinet then debates the removal of Force Publique commander Émile Janssens, who does not support African officers.
 Following the assault by soldiers of a Walloon couple, the Belgian ambassador visits Lumumba and makes veiled threats to involve the United Nations and NATO, which infuriates Lumumba, insisting that the Belgians have caused the problem by retaining a segregated military.
 Lumumba dismisses Janssens and charges the ambassador with removing him from the country.